 Stretch the tired hammies that are only trying to keep the place together?

-If we stretch them now, the back will lose stability, and injury to the back will likely occur.
-This would be like taking structural supports away from a dam and hoping we have enough towels to clean up the mess afterwords.
+If we stretch them now, the back will lose stability, and injury to the rear will likely occur.
+This would be like taking structural supports away from a dam and hoping we have enough towels to clean up the mess afterward.

-With most back injuries where people are locked into a kyphotic posture, the major range of motion lost is spinal extension, and the affected muscles causing extension become stretched and weak.
-In this state, the hip flexor becomes the major muscle capable of causing some amount of spinal extension by pulling on the front of the vertebrae, which creates a shear force within the spine and pressurizes the discs, leading to an increased risk of injury.
-The hamstrings will balance this out by pulling the pelvis into a posterior tilt, which further pressurizes the discs and creates an imbalance between forces pulling the vertebrae down onto the discs versus those that pull up on the vertebrae.
-This will likely lead to disc issues, soft tissue trauma, and a lack of leg strength and back strength.
+With most back injuries, the significant range of motion lost is a spinal extension.
+The hip flexor becomes the major muscle capable of causing spinal extension.
+The hamstrings will pull the pelvis into a posterior tilt, which pressurizes the discs and creates an imbalance between forces pulling the vertebrae down onto the discs versus those that pull up on the vertebrae.
+This can lead to disc issues, soft tissue trauma, and a lack of leg and back strength.